Living Out the Love of Christ by Embracing People Where They Are

 In baptism by immersion when a person is old enough to make that decision on their own, although we honor other baptismal traditions.

-The Lord’s Supper is the central experience of worship and is open to all believers in Jesus Christ.
+The Lord’s Supper is the central experience of worship and is open to all.

 That becoming a fully devoted follower of Jesus Christ is a goal every Christian should strive for, and that it’s a lifelong process.